BitDepth#891 - June 25

 Every other image has super smoothed skin, and eyes that glow like the Goa'uld system lords of television’s Stargate.

-I wrote about that here) which describes the way that the illusion of reality subtly recedes when such animation modelling more closely mimics real human flesh.
+There’s a phenomenon in 3D animation called the uncanny valley (I wrote about that here) which describes the way that the illusion of reality subtly recedes when such animation modelling more closely mimics real human flesh.

 It’s why Pixar does cartoony humans and why films like The Polar Express end up looking so creepy.
 At its most extreme, modern retouching approaches the uncanny valley from the other end, turning human flesh into impossibly perfect pixels.